-Investing in European Mutual Funds for US Citizens under FATCA.
+Investing in Mutual Funds for US Citizens under FATCA

 First a message from my compliance department; I am not allowed to give tax advice and this paper must not be construed as giving advice on taxation for either German or US private citizens.

-Now that part is behind us, we must consider what is practical, possible and legal for those wishing to invest while resident in Europe.
+Now that part is behind us, we must consider what is practical, possible, and legal for those wishing to invest in a portfolio of managed funds while resident in Europe.

-European financial institutions are deeply conscious of falling foul of the US Internal Revenue Service because the penalties for even an inadvertent breach of regulations are draconian.
-Many (but not all) such institutions refuse even to allow a bank account for US Nationals.
+European financial institutions are deeply conscious of the costs of falling foul of the US Internal Revenue Service because the penalties for even an inadvertent breach of regulations are draconian.
+Many (but not all) such institutions refuse even to allow a bank account for US Persons.
 We have access to those financial institutions of good repute that will still take US National as clients and are happy to make the necessary introductions.
-There are of course also those we are not happy to recommend and our clients are steered toward the most useful organizations.
+There are of course also those we are not happy to recommend, and our clients are steered only toward the most useful organizations.

-US Nationals receive advice from many US tax advisors to the effect that any Mutual Fund investments are fraught with the high costs of completing the many sided forms per fund.
-This is the official and somewhat unimaginative approach, especially for the retail investor whose assets do not extend into the millions.
+US Persons receive advice from many US tax advisors to the effect that any investments in PFICS (Passive Foreign Investment Companies) are fraught with the high costs of completing the many-sided forms per fund.
+This is the official and a somewhat unimaginative approach, especially for the retail investor whose assets do not extend into the millions.

-Working on the basis that FATCA is targeted at Fat Cats, there is a pragmatic alternative for smaller investors.
+Working on the basis that FATCA is targeted at Fat Cats, there has to be a pragmatic alternative for smaller investors.